Tempest is a holistic, evidence-based digital recovery program for those who are striving to change their relationship with alcohol.

 The Last Six Weeks is an end-of-year campaign that we launched to highlight the stresses associated with the final weeks of the year and how to cope with them.

-The illustrations were done by Jiaqi Wang.
+Illustrations by Jiaqi Wang.

 Concept for The Last Six Weeks Campaign